 Basic Education in the Arts

-In Espoo, basic education in the arts is provided for all subjects of basic art education; architecture, fine arts, craft art, media art, music, literary art, circus art, dance, and theatre arts.
+There are 18 educational institutions of basic education in the arts in Espoo.
+They provide education for eight subjects of basic art education: architecture, fine arts, craft art, music, literary art, circus art, dance, and theatre arts.
+The education is subject to a fee.
+Educational institutions may also have fee reductions and free student places available.

 Music